Vehicles Stranded, Trains Suspended As Record Snowfall Hits Japan - UrduPoint

 Vehicles Stranded, Trains Suspended As Record Snowfall Hits Japan

-TOKYO, Dec.
-20 (UrduPoint / Pakistan Point News - 20th Dec, 2022 ) --:Record levels of snow hitting Niigata, southern Tohoku Prefecture and other areas north of Tokyo have left vehicles stranded on highways, caused power outages and disrupted transportation, the weather agency and local media reported Tuesday.
+TOKY0, (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) :Record levels of snow hitting Niigata, southern Tohoku Prefecture and other areas north of Tokyo have left vehicles stranded on highways, caused power outages and disrupted transportation, the weather agency and local media reported Tuesday.

 Weather officials said vehicles became stranded in heavy snow on roads in Niigata Prefecture, with local media reporting that the Self-Defense Forces were enlisted to help with the situation.